 Skip to Main Content

-Elder Law Research Guide: Home
+Elder Law Research Guide

 Introduction

 Elder Law is a legal field that encompasses many different practice areas.
 These practice areas include financial planning; estate planning; major entitlement programs such as Social Security income, pension and retirement benefits, Medicare, and Medicaid; health care considerations; planning for incapacity, including living wills, durable powers of attorney, and right-to-die issues; and discrimination against the elderly.
 This guide is designed to help students find the best research resources for topics in Elder Law.
+This guide will be particularly useful for the students in the Medical-Legal Partnership for Seniors Clinic (MLPS).

 Terms of Art